 The cap on SALT coupled with the significant increase in the standard deduction has resulted in fewer taxpayers claiming their itemized deductions.

-If you contribute cash, check, or other items of value to a qualified organization, like a 501(c)(3), and you have a record of the contribution and value, then the contribution may be tax-deductible.
+If you contribute cash, check, or other items of value to a qualified organization, like a 501(c)(3), then the contribution may be tax-deductible.

-It’s worth noting that if you receive a benefit from the contribution, like merchandise, goods, services, or admission to an event, then you can’t claim a full deduction.
+It’s worth noting that if you receive a benefit from the contribution - merchandise, goods, services, or admission to an event - then you can’t claim a full deduction.
 You need to subtract the value of the benefit received from your contribution to determine how much is deductible.

 Medical and Dental Expenses

-While medical and dental expenses are eligible as itemized deductions, these expenses are not common deductions due to the limits because you can deduct only the expenses that exceed 7.5% of your adjusted gross income.
+While medical and dental expenses are eligible as itemized deductions, these expenses are not common deductions because you can deduct only the expenses that exceed 7.5% of your adjusted gross income.
 For example, if your AGI is $100,000 and your medical expenses are $10,000, then you can only deduct $2,500 of those expenses because the first $7,500 (7.5%) is not tax-deductible.